Skip to main content

 Why PicoClaw Benefits from a VPS

-PicoClaw is positioned as lightweight, but a small footprint still benefits from server uptime, SSH access, logs, environment files, and a controlled place to run background work.
+PicoClaw is positioned as lightweight, but a small footprint still benefits from server uptime, SSH access, logs, secure configuration files, and a controlled place to run background work.

 01